 How to Choose Hiking Liner Socks

 Since liner socks are meant to be lightweight, moisture wicking and conforming to your feet, there are a few factors to look for in liner socks.

-Different liner socks appeal to different people, and we’ve got a great selection of liners in this article.
+Different liner socks appeal to different people, and I’ve got a great selection of liners in this article.

 * Weight: Liner socks should be thin, lightweight socks.
 Some liner socks can be thicker, but weight ultimately is a matter of personal preference.

 * Cushion: Hiking liner socks should not have any cushion.
-These socks are meant to be worn in tandem with thicker, cushioned socks.
+They are meant to be a thinner sock worn in tandem with thicker, cushioned socks.

 * Length: Sock liners for hiking should be as long or longer than your regular socks.
 This prevents them from slipping down and causing discomfort.

 * Materials: Liners should be made from moisture-wicking and quick drying materials.
 A liner sock should be comfortable and stay in place without extra bulk.

 * Style: Believe it or not, this is an important consideration.
 If you can’t stand toe socks, you’re not going to enjoy them as toe sock-style liners.